Utrosa/Project_PCBS/readme.md

 This version implements an ordered presentation of the auditory beeps from a single beep to four sequential beeps.
 The background is set to gray instead of black.

 + [shams_trial_version.py](https://github.com/Utrosa/shams_illusion_PCBS/blob/master/Old%20Scripts/shams_trial_version.py)
 This version is similar to the final version.
-However, it randomizes the number of the auditory beeps by defining trials instead of functions.
+However, it randomizes the number of auditory beeps by defining trials instead of functions.
 The background is set to gray instead of black.

+#### Trials
+The [shams_trials.csv](https://github.com/Utrosa/shams_illusion_PCBS/blob/master/shams_trials.csv) is a .csv file, containing integer values of all combinations of flash-beep presentations.
+Feel free to change the values in the file to reduce or increase the number of trials.
+I set both the number of visual flashes and the number of auditory beeps to range from 1 to 4 sequential presentations.

 #### Instructions for the Participant
 The instructions are given in the English language.
 The response buttons are defined using the QWERTY keyboard.
 You may have to adapt the size of the instructions depending on the size of your screen.

 #### Auditory Stimuli
 The auditory beep is created in the following way:

   ```
   BEEP = stimuli.Tone(duration=BEEP_DURATION, frequency=BEEP_FREQUENCY)
   ```